logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/the-test-language/expressions/_index.md

 ## Order of operations

-Note the **Precedence** column in the above table.
+Note the Precedence column in the above table.
 All things being equal, expressions with multiple operators are processed from left to right.
 However, as you \(hopefully\) learned in grade school, not all operators are created equal: some have higher precedence, or priority, than others.
 For instance, the expression `4 + 3 * 2`, if processed from left to right, would produce a result of 14.
 But we all know that standard mathematical rules dictate that the multiplication operation be processed first, so that the expression evaluates to 10.

 The priority assigned to operators tells us which operations are performed before others.
 Within a group of operators of equal priority, operations are performed from left to right.

-**Parentheses** can be used to modify the order of operations in an expression.
+Parentheses can be used to modify the order of operations in an expression.
 For instance, if we want the expression above to have its addition operation performed first, we need only surround the term with parentheses: `(4 + 3) * 2`.

 {{<note>}} For the full list of operator precedence, see [here](/automation-guide/action-based-testing-language/the-test-language/operator-precedence).

-## Automatic conversion of data types
+## Automatic conversion of data types {{< permerlink >}} {#the_test_language_expressions__section.data_type_conversion}

 In general, numeric operations and functions are performed on numbers, variables holding numbers, and functions that return numbers.
 Similarly, string operations and functions operate on string literals, variables holding strings, and functions that return strings.